Elfar Freyr Helgason: Stints abroad

 In 2011, Elfar signed for Greek club AEK Athens.
 He made his debut against Lokomotiv Moscow in the UEFA Europa League on 30 October 2011.
-His second appearance made against Anderlecht in the Europa League on 1 December 2011, but he never had an opportunity in a Superleague Greece match.
+His second appearance made against Anderlecht in the Europa League on 1 December 2011, but he never had an opportunity in a Super League Greece match.

 On 23 July 2012 Elfar signed a short-term contract with Stabæk for a free transfer until the end of the year.

 On 31 January 2013, Elfar signed a new short-term contract, this time with Randers FC from Denmark for the spring season of 2013.
 He became a free agent on 1 July 2013.

 Return to Breiðablik

 Elfar signed a two-year contract with Breiðablik on 31 July 2013.

 On 6 January 2017, it was confirmed, that AC Horsens had signed Helgason on a loan deal for the rest of the season with a buying option.
 Helgason played his first game for Horsens on 5 March 2017 against F.C.
 Copenhagen, that ended with a 5–0 defeat.
-In April 2017, Breiðablik tried to get him home a bit earlier, if AC Horsens did not to intend to sign him permanently.
+In April 2017, Breiðablik tried to get him home a bit earlier, if AC Horsens did not intend to sign him permanently.
 In May 2017 in an interview after scoring in a game against Odense Boldklub Helgason revealed, that he suffered from homesickness and wanted to return to Iceland.
 Later the same day AC Horsens announced, that they would not exercise the buying option.
 However, after the season Bo Henriksen stated the club would have a discussion with Helgason if he wanted to remain.